apigee-labs/rapier/README.md

 The format of the resource for multi-valued realtionships is under the control of the Rapier author - this Collection format is used here as an example.

-`http://example.org/xxxxx` and `http://example.org/yyyyy` are 'perma-link' URLs - their format is part of the private implementation of the server and clients should treat them as opaque. the format of these URLs is not part of the API.
+`http://example.org/xxxxx` and `http://example.org/yyyyy` are 'perma-link' URLs - their format is part of the private implementation of the server and clients should treat them as opaque.
+The format of these URLs is not part of the API.

 The combination of the `well_known_URLS` and `query_paths` properties of `To_do_list` implies that the following URL and URL template are valid: